A Grammar of Model Analysis: Grama

 for a set of training data.

-The code we saw above generated a DataFrame, which was then visualized using the gr.pt_auto()
+The code we saw under Chapter 4.1.4 generated a DataFrame, that was then visualized using the gr.pt_auto()

 tool.
-If we disable the plotting line with a comment, we can inspect the data.
+If we disable the plotting line with a comment as follows, we can inspect the data:

 df_results = (